Peaceful Revolution: Economy of East Germany

-Electoral fraud
+Electoral fraud in the GDR

 In practice, there was no real choice in GDR elections, which consisted of citizens voting to approve a pre-selected list of National Front candidates.
 The National Front was, in theory, an alliance of political parties, but they were all controlled by the SED party, which controlled the Volkskammer, the East German parliament.
 The results of elections were generally about 99% "Yes" in favour of the list.
 However, before the 7 May 1989 election there were open signs of citizens' dissatisfaction with the government and the SED was concerned that there could be a significant number of "No" votes.
 The number of applications for an Ausreiseantrag (permission to leave the country) had increased and there was discontent about housing conditions and shortages of basic products.

 In the weeks before the election, opposition activists called for it to be boycotted, and distributed a leaflet criticising Erich Honecker's regime.
-Nevertheless, the result of the election was proclaimed as 98.5% "Yes".
+Nevertheless, the result of the election was proclaimed as 98.5 percent "Yes".
 Clear evidence of electoral fraud was smuggled to the West German media.
 When this information was broadcast, it was picked up in East Germany, instigating protests.

 Citizens demanded their legal right to observe the vote count.
 Election monitors from churches and other groups showed the figures had been falsified.
-About 10% of voters had put a line through every name on the list, indicating a "No" vote, and about 10% of the electorate had not voted at all.
+About 10 percent of voters had put a line through every name on the list, indicating a "No" vote, and about 10 percent of the electorate had not voted at all.
 After the initial protests on 7 May, there were demonstrations on the seventh of every month in Alexanderplatz in Berlin.